 Dr. Thomas Greer, President

 Originally from Rochester, New York, Thomas has now been a Jamestown area resident for 30 years.
 He is a retired physician from a Jamestown area radiology practice and has been a CCHS member/donor since 1988.
-His first term on the CCHS board ran from 2010 to 2016, during which he held the office of vice president; in 2017 he rejoined the board.
+His first term on the CCHS board ran from 2010 to 2016, during which he held the office of vice president; in 2017 he rejoined the board, becoming board president in 2018.
 Dr. Greer is interested in all aspects of shelter growth and improvement.
 He lives on a farm in Ellicott with his wife Sally, one rescue dog, and four horses.

 Xena VanDewark, Treasurer